 - Customer stories.
 Although vendors pay to exhibit, it doesn't buy them speaker slots, unlike many conferences.
 And, when they do speak, it has to be with a customer, never alone.
 As a result, many sessions are devoted to case studies, and there are lots of customer panels.
 This year there were presentations and panel discussions by HR practitioners from a diverse collection of organizations, from traditional companies such as ConAgra, Monsanto, Bristol-Myers Squibb, Unilever, Siemens, Lockheed Martin, and HP, to digital businesses such as Facebook, Google, LinkedIn, and Hootsuite.

 Workforce Analytics Illustrates the ProblemThe adoption rate for workforce analytics is a good example.
 In one session, Brian Kelly, a former practice leader at Mercer, gave a presentation on strategic workforce planning.
 It is a hot topic, as it enables organizations to address the critical gaps between the current workforce characteristics and future workforce needs.
 In some industries, this is a critical process, as future workforce needs are changing with evolving business models and new products and services.
 High tech and healthcare are two sectors that come to mind.
 The good news, according to Kelly, is that most organizations already have the raw data needed to do strategic workforce planning, such as basic employee census data, high level job families and critical jobs, reporting hierarchy, rewards data, and employee demographics.

-that workforce analytics will be the next big thing.
+But as Bill Kutik, as the former HR Tech co-chair, points out in his excellent post-conference wrap up, HR consultants, analysts, and marketers have been saying as far back as 2001 that workforce analytics will be the next big thing.
 “Certainly interest is very high now in workforce analytics, but still without widespread adoption,” Bill writes.
 “So I find it ironic (but typical) that vendors are so focused on predicting the future when their customers don’t yet have a firm handle on measuring the past.”